Sunday, October 21, 2018

 Piasa Bird, Alton, Illinois - © Neil Gale

-Those who believe that the Peoria village was near the mouth of the Missouri River ignore the one contemporary source which is beyond question: Marquette's autograph map of the expedition's route.
-This document shows The Peoria and Moingwena to be located upon a river, at Des Moines.
-The Missouri River placed a great distance below this site, is clearly marked, and there is no mention of any of The Illinois groups living there.
-Another Jesuit map describing explorations made in 1672 and 1673 also shows 300 cabins of Peoria and a village of Moingwena on either the Des Moines or Iowa rivers.
+Those who believe that the Peoria village was near the mouth of the Missouri River ignore the one contemporary source that is beyond question: Marquette's autograph map of the expedition's route.
+This document shows The Peoria and Moingwena to be located in a Des Moines river.
+The Missouri River is clearly marked and placed a great distance below this site, and there is no mention of any of the Illinois groups living there.
+Another Jesuit map describing explorations made in 1672 and 1673 also shows 300 Peoria cabins and a Moingwena village on either the Des Moines or Iowa rivers.
 Since the Peoria houses were constructed of mats, it is possible that this group of The Illinois was on a summer hunt in Iowa, a common practice among these Indians.
 This thesis seems to be corroborated by the fact that The Peoria is reputed to have fed Jolliet and Marquette fatty buffalo meat, signifying that it was not cured by sun, heat, or smoke.
 Rarely did any Indians hunt buffalo near their permanent villages, and if this had been a permanent village, the buffalo meat would certainly have been obtained on a distant hunt and thus have been cured meat.
 The permanent village of The Peoria at this time was probably on Lake Peoria in the Illinois County, where later explorers found them.

 Southern Illinois Kaskaskia Indian.